 The opportunity to work in another country gives you the greatest immersion into its culture, and can be a richly rewarding experience.

-Teach English overseas
+11. Teach English Overseas

 Another great way to travel round the world is to teach English.
 You can spend a considerable amount of time in a country or region of the world whilst funding your stay through teaching.

 Teaching English abroad is not for everyone and you don’t have to look at it as a new career, but the experience could look great on any resume.

 It is something we would all love to avoid, but is necessary.
 We’ve had to claim several times in the past, and we wouldn’t leave home without it.

-Here’s some travel tips from the Backpacker Travel Insurance experts:
+Advice from the Backpacker Travel Insurance experts

 - Cancellation: It’s no fun if you fall ill before you leave and can not go on your trip.
 Not all insurance policies cover cancellation, so please read the policy wording relevant to you carefully.